anandgokul18/Network_Topology_Generator/README.md

 ### Installation

 1. In terminal/bash shell, navigate to the directory where you have downloaded this script
+2. Do a 'sudo easy_install pip' to install pip.
+Skip this step if already installed.
 2. Then, do a "sudo pip install -r requirements.txt" from that directory
 3. Then, run the script using ./AutomatedTopologyGenerator.py username@server::password [user]